kalohq/recon/README.md

 High-level Roadmap
 ------------------

+- [ ] Move CLI away from vorpal to a non-interactive version
+  - [ ] The engine should be spawned in the background.
+Ie. similar to flow server
 - [ ] Identify initial parsing issues across many codebases
   - [ ] Improve test `.toMatch` to not care about ordering (ie. add `toMatchUnordered`)
   - [ ] Provide better DX for dumping debug data and reporting issues